ARTbio/startbio/docs/deepseq/index.md

     :warning: **[there are technical requirements](prerequis.md)** to follow this training

-    for those who would like to extend this course with a manual dedicated to Shell Unix, there are [the lessons of Software Carpentry](https://swcarpentry.github.io/shell-novice/)
+    For those who would like to extend this course with a manual dedicated to Shell Unix, there are [the lessons of Software Carpentry](https://swcarpentry.github.io/shell-novice/)

 ## Presentation Plan